BMscis/reach-tutorial/Documentation/Tutorial/backend.md

 </summary>
 <p>

-A **Participant** is a class that represent an account connected to the contract as well as a user connected to the fronteend.
+A **Participant** is a class that represent an account connected to the contract as well as a user connected to the frontend.

 ```javascript
 const Creator = Participant('Creator', {